robotsorcerer/robotsorcerer.github.io/_includes/cv.md

 ### Open Source (Almost) Everything

-I strongly believe in **open science/technology** and reproducible research.
-I believe popular algorithms and codebases will attract outside contributors.
-This would create force multipliers that help get more work done _**faster and cheaper**_.
-To keep killer algorithms and codes more productive, you have to make them more accessible to other users and potential developers.
-Therefore, I actively publish code on [my github page](https://github.com/lakehanne).
+I am a strong believer in **open science/technology** and reproducible research.
+I believe solid algorithms and codebases will only get popular in the community in time, thereby attracting outside contributors.
+This would spur force multipliers that help get more work done _**faster and cheaper**_.
+To keep wicked algorithms and codes more productive, one has to make them more accessible to other users and potential developers.
+Therefore, I actively publish code of my works and that of others on [my github page](https://github.com/lakehanne).
 I am the author of [savitzky-golay](https://github.com/lakehanne/Savitzky-Golay/), [farnn](https://github.com/lakehanne/farnn), [ensenso](https://github.com/lakehanne/ensenso) among others.
 Projects that I have contributed to include [moveIt!](https://github.com/ros-planning/moveit), [crazyswarm ros wrapper](https://github.com/USC-ACTLab/crazyswarm), [pcl library](https://github.com/PointCloudLibrary), [torch nn](https://github.com/torch/nn) among others.

 ## <i class="fa fa-chevron-right"></i> News
 <table class="table table-hover">